qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-3.rst

 Tutorial Part 4.3: Translation
 ******************************

 We've already covered quite a few of qooxdoo's features to get to this point.
-In this tutorial, we want to :doc:`internationalize </pages/development/internationalization>` the identica client.
+In this tutorial, we want to :doc:`internationalize </pages/development/internationalization>` the tweets client.
 Additionally, we want to add a preferences dialog allowing users to change the language during runtime.
 Adding a window containing a form should be familiar to you if you've read the :doc:`form handling tutorial <tutorial-part-4-1>`

 .. _pages/desktop/tutorials/tutorial-part-4-3#the_plan: